isomerpages/moe-clementitownsec/_admissions/Direct School Admission/Direct School Admission to CTSS: Performing Arts.md

 </li>
 </ul>
 <p>Shortlisted applicants will be invited to Clementi Town Secondary School
-for an audition and interview in July 2024.</p>
+for an audition and interview in July.</p>
 <p>Selected applicants may be invited for a 2<sup>nd</sup> round interview
-with the School Leaders and/or CCA Key Personnel in August 2024.</p>
+with the School Leaders and/or CCA Key Personnel in August.</p>
 <p>Shortlisted applicants will be invited to Clementi Town Secondary School
 for an audition and interview in July.</p>
 <p>Selected applicants may be invited for a 2<sup>nd</sup> round interview